-Abstract-We develop a theory of volume polynomials of generalized virtual polytopes based on the study of topology of affine subspace arrangements in a real Euclidean space.
-We apply this theory to obtain a topological version of the Bernstein-Kushnirenko theorem as well as Stanley-Reisner and Pukhlikov-Khovanskii type descriptions for the cohomology rings of generalized quasitoric manifolds.
+ABSTRACT.
+In this paper we develop a theory of volume polynomials of generalized virtual polytopes based on the study of topology of affine subspace arrangements in a real Euclidean space.
+We apply this theory to obtain a topological version of the BKK Theorem, the Stanley-Reisner and Pukhlikov-Khovanskii type descriptions for cohomology rings of generalized quasitoric manifolds.